dragoscops/workflow-trigger-wait/README.md

 ### Trigger with `run_pattern`

-Triggers a workflow and waits for the completion of a specific run matching the `runPattern`.
+Triggers a workflow and waits for the completion of a specific run matching the `run_pattern`.

 ```yaml
 name: Trigger and Wait for Specific Workflow Run